terrychild/only-connect/docs/connections-blog/connections.md

 I did this so the cell div would be positioned by the browser using the CSS grid layout, the brick would then be positioned relative to the cell.
 I could therefore mess with the bricks position without fighting the grid.
 By default the bricks would be positioned at the top left of the cell, so visually there would be no difference from what I had before.

 I also updated the code that calculates the newIndex for each brick.
-Once it has computed its new position in the array and before the array is sorted, it queries the brick currently at that index and saves the top and left position of that brick’s cell relative to the grid.
+Once it has computed its new position in the array and before the array is sorted, it queries the brick currently at that index and saves the top and left positions of that brick’s cell relative to the grid.

 ```javascript
 // calculate new position in the grid